 Walking into a 7-11 in Taiwan, or perhaps past a street vendor, you will surely see a pot full of tea eggs.
 Often covered with the typical broad leaves of Taiwanese oolongs, already opened up after hours of simmering.
-Tie Guan Yin is delightful in this recipe, thanks to its roasted qualities and robust, slightly floral taste.

 Since the spices used to make tea eggs are pretty bold and pungent, an equivalent tea would be best.
 One that is robust and doesn't lose its flavor.
 At the same time, one that doesn't develop unpleasant notes after prolonged steeping.

 You can definitely experiment with the tea you will choose for this recipe.
 For example, aged white tea tea eggs are a modern twist that adds an enjoyable flavor to the snack.
 Another interesting choice is jasmine tea, like jasmine black tea.
 You'd be surprised how wonderfully this fragrant flower works with the overall notes of the recipe!

 Another favorite of ours - Lapsang Souchong tea eggs.
 Lapsang Souchong black tea is not uncommon in cooking.
 The intense camp-fire flavor elevates many recipes - from barbecues to pancakes.
 The same goes for tea eggs.
 It only benefits them in the most divine ways.

 Which Spices Go Into The Tea Egg Recipe?